-2.1.2.
-AMHS Model
+2.1.2 AMHS Model

-2.1.2.1.
-Functional model
+2.1.2.1 AMHS Functional model

-2.1.2.1.1.
-Model components
+2.1.2.1.1 Model components

 The set of ATS Message Servers, ATS Message User Agents and AFTN/AMHS gateways is known collectively as the ATS Message Handling System (AMHS).
-The set of protocols implemented between these systems is called the ATS Message Protocol Stack Type B. From the ATN Internet perspective, these three categories of systems are ATN End Systems.
+The set of protocols implemented between ATS Message Servers and/or AFTN/AMHS Gateways is called the ATS Message Protocol Stack Type B. From the ATN Internet perspective, these three categories of systems are ATN End Systems.